Health Benefits of Berries

 One of its many advantages is the high content of vitamins that are found in the honeyberry varieties.
-Thus, the amount of ascorbic acid up to 170 mg per 100 g of berries, i.e. more than strawberries, raspberries, gooseberries, approaching black currant.
-In terms of R-active compounds (catechins, rutin, anthocyanins, leykoantotsiany etc.) Honeysuckle is second only to black chokeberry.
+Thus, the amount of ascorbic acid up to 170 mg per 100 g of berries, i.e., more than strawberries, raspberries, gooseberries, approaching black currant.
+In terms of P-active compounds (catechins, rutin, anthocyanins, leykoantotsiany etc. 2800mg per 100g of berries) Honeysuckle is second only to black chokeberry.
 Vitamins B1, B2, B9 found in much smaller quantities.

 Honeyberries contain a rich set of macro-and micronutrients.
 They accumulate a lot of iron, calcium, and phosphorus.
 For magnesium, a component of nervous tissue, honeysuckle has no equal.
 In terms of sodium honeyberry retains leadership among wild berry bushes.
 It is rich in potassium and contains twice as much as black currants, raspberries, blackberries, and yields in these only lingonberries.
-Trace elements - catalysts of metabolic processes in living cells - are manganese, copper, aluminium, barium, silica, and iodine.
-Honeyberries contain a rare trace element selenium- an element of youth.
+Trace elements - catalysts of metabolic processes in living cells - are manganese, copper, aluminum, barium, silica, and iodine. .

 Honeyberries contain sugars that are dominated by glucose, fructose, and organic acids - malic and citric.

 In ancient times honeyberries were considered a priceless gift in the (Taiga region) northern barren lands of the Artic, and in the treatment of many ailments by using different parts of the plant: flowers, leaves and branches.